 Topics I want to write about are around architecture, productivity and practices mostly.

-Getting various things done at a warp speed, practices improving general workshop, example implementations of typical modules on a business/design level, and so on.
+Getting various things done at warp speed, practices improving general workshop, example implementations of typical modules on a business/design level, software development culture and so on.
 The more general tip, the more projects it can improve.
 I’ll be avoiding guides like “Framework XYZ introduction” or typical coding guides.

 You can read more about the blog in an introduction post.